jdelguidici/vfxhiremap/README.md

 | Column Name | Notes |
 |-------------|-------|
-| Job Number | Identifier which needs to be populated
+| Job Number | Identifier which needs to be populated.
+| Job | The title of the role.
+Required for display.
-| Job Department | Required for filtering
+| Department | Required for filtering.
+| Job Status | Keyword "Live" in this cell is required for display, otherwise not included on map.
-| Studio | Required for filtering
+| Studio | Required for filtering.
 | Location of Job | Required for filtering.
-Country is interpreted from city or country
+Country is interpreted from city or country within this cell.
 | Latitude | Required for marker.
-Potentially can be automated later
+Potentially can be automated later.
 | Longitude | Required for marker.
-Potentially can be automated later
+Potentially can be automated later.
-| Studio | Required for filtering
-| Job Status | Keyword "Live" in this cell is required for display, otherwise not included on map

 When you change the data on your spreadsheet, as long as you are automatically publishing, it should be reflected automatically on the map.